containers/podman/docs/source/markdown/podman-network-create.1.md

 Set driver specific options.

-All drivers accept the `mtu` option.
-The `mtu` option sets the Maximum Transmission Unit (MTU) and takes an integer value.
+All drivers accept the `mtu` and `metric` options.
+- `mtu`: Sets the Maximum Transmission Unit (MTU) and takes an integer value.
+- `metric` Sets the Route Metric for the default route created in every container joined to this network.
+Accepts a positive integer value.
+Can only be used with the Netavark network backend.

 Additionally the `bridge` driver supports the following options:
 - `vlan`: This option assign VLAN tag and enables vlan\_filtering.
 Defaults to none.